eml-parse-py/eml-parse-py/README.md

 ## How to use:

-If you're utilising the CLI to manipulation mails here is how to do that:
+How to manipulate mails on CLI:

 `` python app.py [OPTION] [FILE]``